jtfmumm/javascript/README.md

     var superPower = new SuperPower();
     ```

-  - Use separate `var` declarations for multiple variables and declare each variable on a newline.
+  - Use separate `var` declarations for multiple variables and declare each variable on a new line.

     ```javascript
     // bad